encoredev/examples/bits/elevenlabs/README.md

-# speech
+# elevenlabs

-Encore Bit for generating text to speech audio from [ElevenLabs](https://elevenlabs.io/) generative voice AI.
+This is an Encore package for generating text-to-speech audio using [ElevenLabs](https://elevenlabs.io/) generative voice AI.

 ## Installation

-1. Copy over the `speech` package directory to your Encore application.
+1. Copy over the `elevenlabs` package directory to your Encore application.
 2. Sync your project dependencies by running `go mod tidy`.

 ## ElevenLabs API Key